-The management plans prepared for the purpose of successfully implementing the ESMP and revealing the management controls of the risks and impacts related to all environmental and social issues addressed within the scope of ESIA are presented in Annexes section.
+The management plans prepared for the purpose of successfully implementing the ESMP and revealing the management controls of the risks and impacts related to all environmental and social issues addressed within the scope of ESIA are presented in Annexes.
 Each plan includes mitigation measures specific to the topics they are addressing and sets out the framework for other plans and procedures to be developed later in the Project.
-As there might be some differences in the structure of the plans depending on the environmental and social issues they cover, the general structure of the plans is as follows:
+The general structure of the plans is as follows, depending on environmental and social issues: